CSIT321-BDI-Agent/BDI-Agent/public/README.md

 ## Development Tips
 - Frontend expects `window.APP_CONFIG` from the backend `/config.js` endpoint; keep the server running when debugging auth or API URLs.
 - Only two agents are ever rendered.
 If a planner response contains more towers, the simulation still schedules every move onto Agent-A and Agent-B to keep the claws visible and in sync.
-- Timeline, stats, and persistence snapshots must advance together—`persistence.js` coordinates the trio.
+- Timeline, stats, and persistence snapshots must advance together—`persistence.js` coordinates the trio and handles 401/403 responses by clearing stale auth.
 - Drag and drop interactions live in `drag-drop.js` and feed into `ui-handlers.js`; lock/unlock blocks when extending manual mutation logic.
 - Use helpers in `helpers.js` (`showMessage`, `handleError`, `normalizeWorldIdentifier`) instead of bespoke messaging/error flows.
 - Start at `main.js` to understand how each piece initialises during dashboard bootstrap before diving into specific modules.
+- The simulation viewport is constrained to the device width on mobile; keep `world-wrapper`'s overflow handling in mind when altering layout utilities.